alanng10/Word/Docue/a.md

 Word has park kind arch land.

+Word has park mark.

+Word has park cross.

+Word has park make.

 Word has major.

-Word make has major.

-Word make has park apply.

-Word make has park struct.

-Word make has park mark.

-Word make has park cross.